 Once we receive reports, a member of the editorial team will make a decision regarding the submission, taking into account the advice that we have received from referees.
 Where the advice is straightforwardly negative, the submission is rejected.
 When the advice is uniformly strongly positive, the paper is passed over to the Editor for a final decision.
 But in many cases the advice that we receive from referees is mixed.
 In such cases, rather than automatically treating recommendations to reject as ‘dominant’ over more positive recommendations, it is Mind’s policy to carefully consider submissions in light of the referees’ comments and in some cases authors are encouraged to revise and resubmit in the light of the reports (and further comments from the editorial team).
 Resubmitted papers are sent out for review again, usually to the same referees, but sometimes also to a new referee (e.g. where the original referees do not want to report again).
 If the resubmitted paper receives support from referees it is then transferred to the Editor for final decision.
 Again, we aim to complete this process within four months.

 In the interests of transparency, all referees’ comments will be sent to authors, unless they are deemed offensive or are confidential advice for the editors.
 Editorial decisions are made with reference to the advice that we receive from referees; however the editorial team should not be taken to endorse the content of referees’ reports, and reserve the right to give a different verdict from that recommended by the referees.
 All editorial decisions are final, and no dialogue will be entered into regarding editorial decisions.

-MIND received around 450 submissions in 2012, and our current acceptance rate is around 6%(correct at January 2013).
-Our average time to first decision is currently less than three months, but please bear in mind that it can take longer in some cases for the reasons described above.
+Mind received 566 submissions in 2014, and our current acceptance rate is 6% (correct at January 2015).
+Our average time to first decision is 44 days, but please bear in mind that it can take longer in some cases for the reasons described above.